Essential Blood Tests for Hormone Therapy: A Comprehensive Guide

 Frequency of Blood Tests

 For the first year of hormone therapy, it is recommended to have blood tests every three months to closely monitor your hormone levels, side effects, and overall health.
 Once you have been stable on your medication for a year, your healthcare provider may advise reducing the frequency to annual checks.
-However, if you make any changes to your medication dose during this time, you should resume three-month checks until you have been stable for another year.
+However, if you are on a high dose of hormones, we recommend that you continue monitoring your blood results every three months.
+Additionally, if you make any changes to your medication dose during this time, you should resume three-month checks until you have been stable for another year.

 You also need to get blood tests done in the following scenarios: